 - 5. Select ADVANCED > Advanced Setup > Port Forwarding/Port Triggering. - 6.
-Leave the Port Forwarding radio button selected as the service type. - Click the Add Custom Service button.
+Leave the Port Forwarding radio button selected as the service type. - 7.
+Click the Add Custom Service button.

 - 8. In the Service Name field, enter a descriptive name. - 9.
-In the Service Type list, select the protocol.
+In the Service Type field, select the protocol.
 If you are unsure, select TCP/UDP. - 10.
-In the External Starting Port field, enter the beginning port number. - 11.
-To specify the external ending port, do one of the following:
+In the External Starting Port field, enter the beginning port number.

-- If the application uses a single port, enter the same port number in the Ending Port field. - If the application uses a range of ports, enter the ending port number of the range in the External Ending Port field. - 12.
-Type the port numbers in the Internal Starting Port and Internal Ending Port fields. - 13.
-Type the IP address in the Internal IP address field or select the radio button for an attached device listed in the table. - 14.
+If the application uses a single port, enter the same port number in the Ending Port field.

+If the application uses a range of ports, enter the ending port number of the range in the External Ending Port field.

+- 11. Type the port numbers in the Internal Starting Port and Internal Ending Port fields. - 12.
+Type the IP address in the Internal IP address field or select the radio button for an attached device listed in the table. - 13.
 Click the Apply button.